jundalisay/sp/content/en/research/marx/german/chapter-1/part-a.md

 Germany has in the last few years gone through an unparalleled revolution.

-The decomposition of the Hegelian philosophy began with Strauss.
-It has developed into a universal ferment into which all the “powers of the past” are swept.
+Strauss decomposed the Hegelian philosophy which has developed into a universal ferment into which all the “powers of the past” are swept.

 In the general chaos, mighty empires have arisen only to meet with immediate doom.